 When choosing the right pot size, you can use a medium-to-large container.
 Most potting materials, including a terracotta pot or a plastic pot, work well.

 However, we can’t emphasize enough how important it is that your pot has proper drainage.
 Make sure there are drainage holes in the pot.
 Anthuriums don’t like wet feet, and this is especially true for crystallinum.
 Root rot is one of the primary killers for this stunning houseplant variety.

 Only choose a pot that has one (or preferably more) drainage holes.
 Good drainage is key for this lovely plant.

 The Crystal Anthurium can survive and do well in an airy, well-draining commercial potting soil.
 That said, a premium Anthurium plant potting mix or an orchid potting mix is preferred.

 If you are going to make your own potting/soil mix, we recommend a soil mixture that has one part perlite, one part coconut coir, one part sand, one part peat moss, one part pine bark, two parts orchid mix, and mixed with a handful of compost.
 You want your Anthurium’s roots to be able to breathe well, so you want your mixture to be airy.

 Remember, you want a growing medium that supports crystallinum’s soil wetness preferences, which we’ll dive into in the watering section.

 A quality, well-draining soil is a good option for this sometimes tricky houseplant.
 Here are some good options:

-It’s important to plan ahead for your Crystal Laceleaf and repot it as needed.
-Assuming you start growing a young crystallinum in a medium-to-large pot, you’ll still likely need to repot every two years.
+It’s important to plan ahead for your Anthurium Crystallinum and repot it as needed.
+Assuming you start growing a young Laceleaf in a medium-to-large pot, you’ll still likely need to repot every two years.